Table Of Contents

 Now, take the case of a cryptocurrency like Bitcoin recovering from a bearish trend.
 As the price stabilizes and starts rising, the RSI crosses above the 50 level.
 From what you know, this centerline breakout confirms a shift in momentum from bearish to bullish.
 You could use this signal to enter a long position, riding the new uptrend.

-Here are some tips we think will give you the best trading results using RSI.
+Here are some tips I think will help you achieve the best trading results with RSI.

 Adjust RSI settings for different markets and timeframes